 There are few home projects that could be more important and potentially costly for your home than installing a basement waterproofing system.
 Basement remodeling projects are expensive for a reason: water damage can lead to some very steep repair costs and can significantly lower the value of your home and potentially causing health issues for your family.

-Although homeowners from all areas of the country need to be concerned with proper foundation drainage, it is especially important in the Springtime, when heavy rainfall puts more stress on basement walls.
-Cracks, dampness and mold on and in basement walls is primarily due to a phenomenon called hydrostatic pressure, which increases as the surrounding ground becomes saturated with rainwater.
+Although homeowners from all areas of the country need to be concerned with proper foundation drainage, it is especially important in the springtime, when heavy rainfall puts more stress on basement walls.
+Cracks, dampness, and mold on and in basement walls are primarily due to a phenomenon called hydrostatic pressure, which increases as the surrounding ground becomes saturated with rainwater.
 Saturated soil is much heavier than dry soil, which causes undesigned pressures on basement walls.

 A good basement waterproofing system will allow excess water to be channeled away from your home's foundation, thus reducing the amount of hydrostatic pressure on your walls.
 This is done using perforated footing drains, which run around the perimeter of the home and deposit excess water in a sump pit or daylighted away from the foundation.
 Many types of basement waterproofing systems can be installed in or around your home, and they are generally differentiated by internal and external functions.
 Internal basement waterproofing systems can fix visible problems such as moist walls or mold, but they are much less effective at eliminating hydrostatic pressure than external waterproofing systems.